kc-anyalebechi/depressgo/project-2-README.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-- Fully functional, interactive, resposive driven Quote of the Day mental, emotional, and spiritual development app.
+- Fully functional, interactive, responsive driven Quote of the Day mental, emotional, and spiritual development app.
     - Quote of the day populated by API call
     - Gives users a personalized quote based on how they are feeling that day.
     - Keeps track of user's name to give it a more personalized experience.
 - Navbar with options that link to:
 1) A Quote Of the Day
 2) Stay Connected Option - (receive daily quote via text or email)